 The main difference between partial and full highlights is the amount of your hair that they cover.
 With full highlights, your hairstylist will seek to add highlights throughout your hair.
 On the other hand, if you choose to have partial highlights added to your hair, the stylist will only add highlights in certain sections of your hair.

 The areas where the stylist will add the highlights will depend on the look that you are trying to achieve.
 They may only be added to the top layer of your hair, or they may be added to the front sections.
 With partial highlights, the possibilities are endless.

-If you are short on cash, you will be pleased to know that one of the partial vs full highlights difference is the price.
+If you are short on cash, you will be pleased to know that one of the partial vs full highlights differences is the price.
 Partial highlights are normally less expensive than full highlights because less work and fewer materials are required.
-On the hand, full highlights might be better value for money.
+On the other hand, full highlights might be a better value for money.